 A bumper new helping of Mercedes A-Class facelift spy shots has given us an early preview of the entire range.
 Along with the standard hatchback - a prototype for which was first seen late last year - we can also see the AMG A 35 and A 45 in hatch form, a standard A-Class saloon, and an A 35 saloon.

-Exterior changes will be minimal, with updates being limited to the camouflaged portions at the front and rear of this prototype.
-So, up front, we’re expecting a new bumper and some redesigned headlamps.
+Exterior changes will be minimal, with updates being limited to the camouflaged portions at the front and rear of these prototypes.
+Up front on the standard hatchback and saloon, we’re expecting a new bumper and some redesigned headlamps.
 However, the radiator grille appears to be unchanged, sharing the same single-bar design.

 At the rear, there’ll be a reshaped diffuser, new exhaust outlets and some redesigned tail lights to match the fresh lighting at the front end.
 An updated colour palette and a choice of new alloy wheel designs will round off the updates.

 Inside, changes will also be minimal.
-This prototype appears to share the same dual-screen infotainment system as the current A-Class, although we expect Mercedes will load the system with some updated software to keep the screens looking fresh.
+This prototype spotted last year appeared to share the same dual-screen infotainment system as the current A-Class, although we expect Mercedes will load the system with some updated software to keep the screens looking fresh.